Midnight in Paris: Critical reception

 Midnight in Paris received critical acclaim.
-On Rotten Tomatoes the film has an approval rating of 93%, based on 224 reviews, with an average rating of 7.80/10.
-The site's critical consensus reads, "It may not boast the depth of his classic films, but the sweetly sentimental Midnight in Paris is funny and charming enough to satisfy Woody Allen fans."
+On Rotten Tomatoes, the film holds an approval rating of 93% based on 224 reviews, with an average rating of 7.8/10.
+The website's critics consensus reads, "It may not boast the depth of his classic films, but the sweetly sentimental Midnight in Paris is funny and charming enough to satisfy Woody Allen fans."
 The film has received Allen's best reviews and score on the site since 1994's Bullets Over Broadway.
 On Metacritic, the film has a score of 81 out of 100, based on 40 reviews, indicating "universal acclaim".
 The film received some generally positive reviews after its premiere at the 64th Cannes Film Festival.
 Todd McCarthy from The Hollywood Reporter praised Darius Khondji's cinematography and claimed the film "has the concision and snappy pace of Allen's best work".

 A. O. Scott of The New York Times commented on Owen Wilson's success at playing the Woody Allen persona.
 He states that the film is marvelously romantic and credibly blends "whimsy and wisdom".
 He praised Khondji's cinematography, the supporting cast and remarked that it is a memorable film and that "Mr. Allen has often said that he does not want or expect his own work to survive, but as modest and lighthearted as Midnight in Paris is, it suggests otherwise: Not an ambition toward immortality so much as a willingness to leave something behind—a bit of memorabilia, or art, if you like that word better—that catches the attention and solicits the admiration of lonely wanderers in some future time."
 Roger Ebert gave the film 3 1/2 stars out of 4.
 He ended his review thus:

 This is Woody Allen's 41st film.
-He writes his films himself, and directs them with wit and grace.
+He writes his films himself and directs them with wit and grace.
 I consider him a treasure of the cinema.
 Some people take him for granted, although Midnight in Paris reportedly charmed even the jaded veterans of the Cannes press screenings.
 There is nothing to dislike about it.
 Either you connect with it or not.
 I'm wearying of movies that are for "everybody" – which means, nobody in particular.
 Midnight in Paris is for me, in particular, and that's just fine with moi.

 Richard Roeper, an American film critic, gave Midnight in Paris an "A"; referring to it as a "wonderful film" and "one of the best romantic comedies in recent years".
 He commented that the actors are uniformly brilliant and praised the film's use of witty one-liners.
 In The Huffington Post, Rob Kirkpatrick said the film represented a return to form for the director ("it's as if Woody has rediscovered Woody") and called Midnight in Paris "a surprising film that casts a spell over us and reminds us of the magical properties of cinema, and especially of Woody Allen's cinema."